ONSdigital/dp-find-insights-poc-api/dataingest/README.md

 # Data Ingest Processes

-WARNING these processes are in rapid flux as of Dec 2021 and subject to change.
+WARNING these processes are in rapid flux as of Jan 2022 and subject to change.

 Various scripts to provision & load data into a AWS RDS (Postgres 13.4) instance used by the Find Insights back-end team.